 Institutional accreditation is a type of accreditation that applies to the entire school.
 It considers each program as a part of the whole, so it does not accredit departments individually.
 The idea is that all departments of an institutionally accredited school are maintaining overall standards, but there is no guarantee that each is contributing equally.
 Some programs may be stronger than others.

 There are two types of institutional accreditation: regional and national.
 An accredited institution can be either regionally or nationally accredited, but not both.
 One type is not necessarily better than the other; they both follow CHEA and/or USDE standards.
-Once a school has either type of accreditation, its students may use federal financial aid such as loans, grants, and work-study.
+Once a school has either type of accreditation, its students may use federal financial aid, such as loans, grants, and work-study, to pay for educational costs.
 When they graduate, their degrees will be competitive and legitimate.
 While both types of accreditation are valid, there are some key differences between the two.

 What is regional accreditation?